smartIU/habit-tracker/README.md

 ![max_streak](https://github.com/smartIU/habit-tracker/assets/156700437/ba30933e-5268-4452-a3f0-93c5bea62550)

-Or you can append "--json" to get results as a .json object suitable for further processing, for example, if you intend to use the app as a backend for your own GUI:
+Or you can append "--json" to get results as a json object suitable for further processing, for example, if you intend to use the app as a backend for your own GUI:

 ![json](https://github.com/smartIU/habit-tracker/assets/156700437/8cd11983-72f2-4f2e-9bd3-db093b95732a)

+For a full list of all available command line requests as well as examples on how to answer common questions like "With which habits did I struggle most last month?", please refer to the [Wiki](https://github.com/smartIU/habit-tracker/wiki).

 ## Test